KatherineMichel/the-list/README.md

 * [Open Source Data Science Masters](http://datasciencemasters.org), [Open Source Data Science Masters GitHub](https://github.com/datasciencemasters/go), and [Open Source Data Science Masters Specializations](https://github.com/datasciencemasters/go/blob/master/specializations.md)

 <!--
+https://twitter.com/math_rachel/status/967689690328350720 | Rachel Thomas on Twitter: "Question: what are your favorite "intro to data science" courses/blogs/websites?"

 https://github.com/kjaisingh/high-school-guide-to-machine-learning | kjaisingh/high-school-guide-to-machine-learning: Being a high schooler myself and having studied Machine Learning and Artificial Intelligence for a year now, I believe that there fails to exist a learning path in this field for High School students.
 This is my attempt at creating one.

 https://github.com/ossu/data-science